j-ea/babaGNU-sh/content/blog/linux-boot-process/index.md

 There are two "trees" of processes that start at this point.
 The first is the systemd tree which we'll discuss in a second.
 The second, that I'll only mention now are the autonomous non-configurable kernel process that spawn upon initialization.
 There typically a lot of them, but they general don't effect the user or and don't require and administration.
 They can be seen with `ps -ef f` at the top of the tree, belonging to `[kthreadd]` that normally has a PID of 2.
 They will have a low PID, a parent PID of 2, and as kernel processes, they will also have brackets surrounding their name.

 For the systemd tree, I think the ASCII chart below from [freedesktop.org](https://www.freedesktop.org/software/systemd/man/bootup.html) does a fair job of illustrating the various parallel systemd processes.
-If you don't understand what any of this means, I'll try and summarize it here and do a complete post on systemd later.
+If you don't understand what any of this means, I'll try and summarize it in this post and do a complete post on systemd later.
 ```
                                      cryptsetup-pre.target
                                                   |